Modi accused of hate speech for calling Muslims 'infiltrators' at a rally days into India's election

 “They will distribute it among infiltrators,” he continued, saying, “Do you think your hard-earned money should be given to infiltrators?”

-Abhishek Manu Singhvi, a spokesperson for Congress, called the prime minister's remarks "deeply, deeply objectionable" and said the party on Monday had sought action from the Election Commission of India, which oversees the six-week voting period, which began Friday.
+Abhishek Manu Singhvi, a spokesperson for Congress, called the prime minister's remarks "deeply, deeply objectionable" and said the party on Monday had sought action from the Election Commission of India, which oversees the six-week voting period.
+The first votes were cast Friday.

 The remarks sparked fierce criticism for peddling anti-Muslim tropes, and for breaking election rules which bar candidates from engaging in any activity that aggravates religious tensions.
 The Election Commission of India’s model code of conduct forbids candidates to “appeal to caste or communal feelings” to secure votes.